sebastiananerudtrustly/ml-engineer-assignment/README.md

 # Predicting the weather

-This repo contains some data and instructions for one main task and one bonus task (not necessary, but will grant extra points if you have the time).
+This repo contains some data and instructions for the exercise.
 Your solution to this exercise will be used to evaluate your fit for the Machine Learning Engineer position at Trustly.
 We expect the main exercise to take a 3-4 at most and we don't expect the code to be "perfect", but you should be able to talk about your decisions and what you could improve upon if you had more time.
 Remember that this is more of a machine learning exercise than a data exploration exercise.